How to hire a Google AdWords Management Service is tricky but not impossible.

-Many business owners are caught in the trap of having great ideas, but no time to execute them.
+Many business owners have great ideas but no time to execute them.
 Google AdWords campaigns are an example of this.
-In the digital era they are an essential part of the marketing mix, but time constraints mean many firms do not run them or think they do not work.
+They are an essential part of the marketing mix in the digital era, but time constraints mean many firms do not run PPC campaigns or think Google Adwords can't work for them.

 In the latter scenario, this likely means that they have tried to handle AdWords campaign management in-house alongside other jobs and obligations.
-This is a mistake, because Google AdWords account management needs continuous attention in order to be successful.
+This is a mistake because Google AdWords account management needs continuous attention to succeed.

 In addition to this, you will also increase your chances of getting in their first with potential new customers.
 Well-positioned Ads will generate a continuous cycle of clicks into your sales funnel.
 This is in direct contrast to under-optimized campaigns that risk delivering a deluge of irrelevant, wasted clicks to clutter your lead queue.

-AdWords campaigns can also form an important part of a digital marketing mix.
-Consider investing more in AdWords due to their potential for lead generation and brand awareness.
-Because of the tight targeting that can be applied to AdWords campaigns, potential buyers from this channel tend to be a lot more serious than those that click through from social media networks for example.
+AdWords campaigns can also form an essential part of a digital marketing mix.
+Consider investing more in AdWords due to their lead generation and brand awareness potential.
+Because of the tight targeting that can be applied to AdWords campaigns, potential buyers from this channel tend to be a lot more severe than those that click through from social media networks, for example.

 Your recruitment process should start by writing an outline, or job description.
-This should detail what you are expecting from your campaigns, and some information about the target audience you are trying to sell to.
+This should detail what you are expecting from your Google AdWords campaigns and some information about the target audience you are trying to sell to.

 There is no shortage of Google AdWords management services to choose from.
-Send your brief to a selection of them and invite them to express interest in handling your account.
-Try sending the brief to a few different types of organization including freelancers, small AdWords consultancies and larger agencies.
-You can then decide which type of firm you prefer to be working with given your requirements.
+Send your brief to a selection of them and invite them to express interest in handling your Google AdWords account.
+Try sending the brief to a few different types of organizations, including PPC freelancers on Upwork, small AdWords consultancies, and larger agencies.
+You can then decide which type of firm you prefer to be working with, given your requirements.

 The ‘interview’ process

 You are now approaching decision time!
 Discuss contractual terms and payments.
-Will you be looking to engage for just one campaign as a proof of concept, or do you plan to give the agency 6-12 months to deliver before an annual review.
+Will you be looking to engage for just one Google AdWords campaign as a proof of concept, or do you plan to give the agency 6-12 months to deliver before an annual review?

 Also, write down and be clear about roles and responsibilities.
 Ensure all parties know what to expect from the other.
-If you plan to be quite hands-off, this is especially important.
+If you plan to be relatively hands-off, this is especially important.

 Discuss some tactics for your first campaign.
 A launch offer or selling point is always a good idea.
-Offering a discount, multibuy offer or free trial is a great place to start.
-This will give the agency a good offer to get their teeth into to get your campaigns off to a fast start.
+Offering a discount, multi-buy offer, or free trial is a great place to start.
+This will give the agency an excellent offer to get their teeth into to get your campaigns off to a fast start.

 You should also schedule regular reviews to monitor the quality and quantity of leads that come through.
-Prior to these, ask your sales team to feed back on the leads and the stage they are at with following up.
+Before these, ask your sales team for feedback on the leads and their stage with following up.